‘Bold And The Beautiful’ Spoilers For Monday, June 4: Steffy Calls Liam Who Is With Her During Premature Labor

 Other Bold and the Beautiful spoilers state that the fall resulted in an intense labor for Steffy.
 Luckily, Steffy will have her baby’s father right at her side.
 Throughout the pregnancy, the baby has been the one constant in both of their lives.
 Although Liam was wishy-washy about whether he was going back to Steffy, and still remains indecisive about leaving Hope (Annika Noelle), he has been unwavering in his love for his daughter.
 They named Kelly after his deceased mother, and they were both determined to be the best parents for their daughter.

 Liam will be there throughout Steffy’s labor and even when she gives birth.
 The proud father will see Kelly as she emerges from the womb.
-Bold and the Beautiful spoilers, via Soap Central, indicate that the baby will be premature so there may be some health complications, but luckily STeffy has a great medical team on her side.
-Spoilers also tease that Kelly’s birth will either push her parents together or drive them apart, and since Liam is by Steffy’s side it seems as if “Steam” may once again become a reality.
+Bold and the Beautiful spoilers, via Soap Central, indicate that the baby will be premature so there may be some health complications, but luckily Steffy has a great medical team on her side.
+Spoilers also tease that Kelly’s birth will either push her parents together or drive them apart, and since Liam is by Steffy’s side, it seems as if “Steam” may once again become a reality.
 Bold and the Beautiful airs weekdays on CBS.